eadred/V2_API/README.md

 ## Getting Started

+### Create and Manage V2 API keys

-For creating a new API key please navigate to <a href="https://secure.dome9.com/v2/settings/credentials"> Credentials tab in My setting</a> page
+For creating a new API key please navigate to <a href="https://secure.dome9.com/v2/settings/credentials"> Credentials tab in My setting</a> page.

 as you can see in the screen shot below, you have a box of **V2 API**, where you can manage your API keys.